Mathias231/garage/README.md

 ```
 npm i
 ```
-This will install all the required packages defined inside package.json file that is needed for this project/website.
+This will install all the required packages defined inside package.json file that is needed for this website.

 This project also has a few envirement ID's, so you need to create a .env file the root of this project and paste in the following content.
 The .env file contains the following variables: